lucaslorentz/caddy-docker-proxy/README.md

 ## Basic labels
 To expose a service or container inside caddy configuration, you just need to add labels starting with caddy.

-Those are the main labels that configures the basic behavior of the proxying:
+Those are three main labels that configures the basic behavior of the proxying:

 | Label | Example | Description |
 | - | - | - |